 It only takes a few seconds to doze off behind the wheel and cause a fatal car crash.
 Falling asleep while driving can be extremely dangerous for you and other travelers on the road.
-Unfortunately, approximately 1 in 25 adult drivers surveyed in 2010 reported that they have fallen asleep at the wheel at least once within 30 days time.
+According to the National Safety Council, about 20% of people admit to falling asleep behind the wheel in the past year and 40% say it has happened at least once ever.
 In addition, driving while tired or drowsy contributes to thousands of motor vehicle injuries and fatalities every year.
 Commercial drivers, shift workers, and individuals with untreated sleeping disorders are particularly at risk of falling asleep while driving.

 Sleep deprivation is often regarded as the main culprit behind falling asleep while driving accidents.
 However, many factors can contribute to a driver’s sleep loss or inability to stay awake.

 To avoid getting into a serious auto accident, you need to take precautionary measures before actually falling asleep at the wheel.
 You should be cognizant of common signs of drowsy driving, such as incessant yawning or blinking, drifting from your lane, and difficulty keeping focus.
 If you catch yourself nodding off at any point, it is best to pull over and take a break instead of continuing to drive.
 Even a quick 20-minute nap can help you feel rejuvenated, and prevent a potential crash.

 Falling asleep while driving accidents can happen unexpectedly.
 However, if you or someone you know recently suffered a car accident injury due to someone else’s negligence, you should not be held responsible for damages.
 An experienced personal injury attorney can help you prepare and file a legal claim to recover the compensation that you deserve.